 As you’re not switching permanently to CDJs, just having them as a backup, you’re obviously not going to burn all of your music, but a representative set of what you’ll probably want to play.
 A good rule of thumb is to take at least twice as much music to cover any set you may be called to play (so for a two or three hour set, maybe six CDs-worth of material).
 This means you’ll not spend all your time looking for tunes, but have enough to pick and choose.

 If you’re using USB drives because you know the club’s CDJs have sockets, take two containing the same music, because you don’t know how sophisticated the CDJs will be with regards to playing from the same USB.
 Plan for old, simple, half-broken equipment and you’ll be covering your bases Finally, make sure your metatags are all properly up to date as non-tagged music is not going to be of much use to you when trying to locate it on a small LED screen.

 2. Practise on your controller with no sync or waveforms

 This is basically what CDJ DJing feels like.
-You can see the BPMs but apart from that, you’re beatmatching by ear.
+You can see the BPMs but apart from that, at least on basic models, you’re beatmatching by ear.
 And the easiest way to replicate this at home with a controller is quite literally to cover up the extra information that DJ software gives you by sticking bits of paper over your computer screen!